Shine-Bright-Meow/SlimeVR-Hyperion-BMI-BNO-PCB-Case/README.md

 > [!NOTE]
-> One Order of Resistors, Diodes, Header Pins, and PH 2.0mm Connectors are enough for the entire project.
+> One order of Resistors, Diodes, Header Pins, Switches, and PH 2.0mm Connectors is enough for the entire project.

 > [!NOTE]
 > These are my recommended sellers/stores and recommended components just for the main tracker unit.
 You can always purchase components from elsewhere and that you may need Additional components are needed for extensions.
 Other stores/sellers may have a higher rate of dead on arrival.
 The linked stores for WeMos D1 Mini, TP4056, and BMI160/BNO085 are recommended by the SlineVR DIY Community.